loosewheel/lwscratch/readme.txt

 Stop
 	Stops the robot's program.

+Chat
+	Followed by a text or variable item, the contents of which is sent to the chat.
+If the robot is private the message is only sent to the owner.
+	If the robot is public and the Allow public chat setting is enabled the message is sent to all.

 Variable assign
 	If followed by a name
 		Assigns the node name in the given direction to this variable.